The Research Proposal should be a clear and concise presentation of the applicant's proposed research.

 - Description of relevant past work by the applicant, including joint collaborations and references

 - In an effort to maximize the research benefit of the award, the program encourages that every effort be made to minimize the utilization of the award to cover indirect costs.
-Indirect costs may not exceed 10% of the award value.
-This award is developed as a gift and is not considered a research grant.
+If required, up to 10% of the award can be directed to indirect costs.

 - Salaries and fringe benefits for mentors, post-doctoral fellows, or students may not be included.